 Those of you who are in the food industry should understand that catering services are always going to be in demand.
 There will come a time when someone somewhere is going to need food for his or her event.
-This is the reason why there are lots of restaurants, cafes, or even bakeries that offer their catering services.
+This is the reason why there are lots of restaurants, cafes, or even bakeries that offer their simple catering services.

 However, before any service can be provided, there has to be some form of document which both parties have to sign to show that the two are in a payment agreement.
-This is what you would a catering contract, and this article will focus on how you’re going to make one.
+This is what you would a catering contract templates, and this article will focus on how you’re going to make one.

 Standard Catering Contract

 Food Catering Contract Template

 Hotel Catering Contract

 How to draft a contract for a catering business

 Drafting a contract for a catering business is simpler in the event that you and the client have already come to terms about certain arrangements.
 So before you begin, you should browse the Internet for examples of other catering contracts because you might be able to use a form rather than have to create one from scratch.
 But if you do wish to just make one yourself, then follow these steps to help you out:

 - Draft a “whereas” statement containing the names and addresses of those that are involved and the general subject of the contract.
 Whereas personal statements are not required in all jurisdictions, but they are useful for providing a general understanding of the subject matter of the contract.
 This statement explains what goods and services are being exchanged and what each party is expected to provide.
 An example might read, “Whereas the client desires to hire the caterer for the purpose of providing services and the caterer wishes to provide services in exchange for the agreed sum, the parties agree as follows.”